• Skip to primary navigation

 How To Store Leftover Sauce

-• In the fridge: Leftover sauce can be stored in the fridge for several days.
+• In the fridge: Leftover sauce can be stored for several days.

 • In the freezer: Bolognese will keep in the freezer for months.
 So make a double batch and freeze half.